jeffhuang4704/vulasset/API.md

 The `vulnerabilities` array comprises distinct CVEs from `workloads`, `nodes`, `platforms`, and `images`.
 Its structure mirrors the output of `v1/vulasset`, with certain fields removed to optimize bandwidth usage.

+<span style="color: red;">Note the CVE name in asset's object will be prefixed with its severity indicator: H_ for high, M_ for medium, or L_ for low.</span>

 ```
 {
     "workloads": [